DavidNeurieder/DocWallet/README.md

 ## Known Limitations (current build)

-- **No idle auto-lock** — the vault locks only when the app is backgrounded.
+- **No idle auto-lock** — the vault locks only when the app is closed.
 - **Collections & Tags** exist internally but are not reachable from the current UI and cannot be assigned to documents.
 - **No in-document search** — search covers the whole library, not find-within a PDF/EPUB.
 - **Barcodes are display-only** — passes show barcodes; there is no camera scanning.